Understanding estimated callback time (ECBT)

 In this case, the customer will hear "You can expect a callback between 8 and 12 minutes from now" (the ECBT +/- 20%).
 However, the system considers a callback occurring within 5-15 minutes (the ECBT +/- 20% and +/- 3 mins.) to be punctual.

-Impact of Next-Day Callbacks
+Impact of next-day callbacks

 When the End of Day Handling settings are configured to offer next-day callbacks, some callbacks from the current day can impact the ECBT for calls early the next morning.
 Since the system must take next-day callbacks into account on the next morning, the ECBT can increase accordingly.

-Callback only considers next-day callbacks that would be ready to launch before a new inbound call when calculating the ECBT.
+Mindful only considers next-day callbacks that would be ready to launch before a new inbound call when calculating the ECBT.

 When a callback cannot be dialed due to the current queue conditions (based on the Max Queue Depth and/or Max Active Calls settings), it is added to an internal waitlist.
 Two separate waitlists are used, with different levels of priority, based on the callback type.